SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ```

 ##### 1.1.4 Observe Logs
-To see the logs as you startup the application use the `cf` CLI to tail the apps logs. (i.e. `cf logs cloud`)
+To monitor the logs as you start the application use the `cf` CLI to tail the apps logs. (i.e. `cf logs cloud`)

 On a Linux cell, you should see something like this during startup.
-On Windows cells you will see something slightly different.
+On a Windows cell you will see something slightly different.

 ```
 2016-06-01T09:14:14.38-0600 [CELL/0]     OUT Creating container